 Next, do a quick visual check of the unit itself.
 Ensure there are no leaves, debris, or pests inside the housing.
 While your contractor is responsible for the technical work, showing that you’ve maintained the area makes a good impression.
 Following these simple steps helps the inspector do their job efficiently and reduces the chance of needing a follow-up visit.
 If you want to ensure every detail is covered, you can always request a proposal for professional help.

-Common Application Mistakes to Avoid
+Common Permit Application Mistakes (and How to Avoid Them)

 Getting your generator permit application right the first time can save you from frustrating delays and unexpected costs.
 While the process can seem complicated, most rejections or hold-ups happen because of a few common, and completely avoidable, mistakes.
 Knowing what these pitfalls are ahead of time is the best way to ensure your application sails smoothly through the review process.
 Let’s walk through the top three errors we see so you can sidestep them entirely.